"I believe that banking

 allow the borrower to spend that money.
 Such lending does not cause

-total spending to increase above production.
+total spending to increase above production: the lender is forgoing

 If we work for someone, the money our employer earns enables